jamstack/jamstack.org/src/site/headless-cms/kentico-kontent.md

 ---
-title: Kentico Kontent
+title: Kontent by Kentico
 homepage: https://kontent.ai/
 twitter: KenticoKontent
 opensource: "No"
 typeofcms: "API Driven"
 supportedgenerators:
   - All
-description: Kentico Kontent offers Content as a Service to gain full control over content presentation across all digital channels.
+description: Kontent by Kentico offers Content as a Service to gain full control over content presentation across all digital channels.
 ---
-## Kentico Kontent
+## Kontent by Kentico

-Kentico Kontent offers Content as a Service to gain full control over content presentation across all digital channels.
+Kontent by Kentico offers Content as a Service to gain full control over content presentation across all digital channels.

 ### Manage All Your Content in One Place